imbi-heidelberg/DescrTab2/README.md

 ![Travis build status](https://travis-ci.com/imbi-heidelberg/DescrTab2.svg?branch=master)
 [![codecov](https://codecov.io/gh/imbi-heidelberg/DescrTab2/branch/master/graph/badge.svg)](https://codecov.io/gh/imbi-heidelberg/DescrTab2)

-# DescrTab
+# DescrTab2
-## Create or print an output of a descriptive statistics table
+## Publication quality descriptive statistics tables with R

-This package is supposed to be a good starting point for a descriptive analysis.
-It generates a table of descriptive statistics with p-values for difference between the groups.
-The main function is des.print for the user.
-Options for the output are pdf, tex, knitr or word file.
-You need TeX on your computer to use this package.
+This package provides functions to create descriptive statistics tables for continuous and categorical variables.
+Tables can be integrated in a variety of document formats, cluding .html, .tex and .docx documents.
+DescrTab2 also allows printing tables to console and saving table objects for later use.

+You can install DescrTab2 from github by typing `devtools::install_github("https://github.com/imbi-heidelberg/DescrTab2")` into your R console.
+For usage instructions and detailed documentation, check out our documentation page: https://imbi-heidelberg.github.io/DescrTab2/